An Israeli Perspective: Israeli Memorial and Independence Day

 If you've never been in Israel during those two days, nothing can possibly explain the experience and the kind of emotions that it evokes.
 After a full day of grief and remembrance, something that is very much relevant from a personal standpoint to literally every Israeli, we go rather abruptly to a truly joyous celebration of our freedom and achievements during Israel's Independence Day.

 Those achievements are indeed very impressive.
-In just 62 years, Israel has managed to become a regional power, a modern, flourishing democracy in a region that has very little.
+In less than a century of existence, Israel has managed to become a regional power, a modern, flourishing democracy in a region that has very little.
 In almost every possible measurement of world countries and societies, the Jewish state, especially when taking into consideration its small size, is at the top of the ladder alongside countries that have been around for centuries.
 When you think about the fact that all of this was done while facing constant security threats, some of them even starting literally from day one, the amazement and sense of awe is even greater.

-Nevertheless, sixty two years is also very young, especially to have suffered so much loss and dire threats.
+Nevertheless, our country is also very young, especially to have suffered so much loss and dire threats.
 Of course, this sort of experience is not without consequences.
-No different than most other Israelis, I too have lost friends who died while serving their country in the Israeli army.
+No different than most other Israelis, I, too, have lost friends who died while serving their country in the Israeli army.
 Regardless of past and future achievements of the State of Israel, their lives are forever lost and those who knew and loved them are left with a hole that can never be filled.

 Yom Ha'Atzmaut has always been my favorite holiday of the year.
 Not because I don't like any of the other holidays, but because in my view it is probably the only holiday where we celebrate a project that is still ongoing; where all of us can make a difference and shape the way this wonderful country, filled with our people, will look in the next year and the one after that.
 In my eyes, taking an active involvement in the shaping of our country and our people is the best way to commemorate the memory of those who have died defending it.
 Nothing is worth celebrating more than that.